djones36/node-db-challenge/README.md

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

-An intermediary table that some call the step table.
+An intermediary table that some call the step table or bridge table + foreign keys

 ## Minimum Viable Product